Use of quantality in nuclei and many-body systems: Quantality and bound states

-The inter-constituent distance r$_0$ has a lower boundary r$_l$, so that r$_0>$r$_l$ : below this limit radius r$_l$, the ZPE is large enough to overcome the potential energy and make the system unbound.
+The inter-constituent distance r$_0$, has also a lower boundary r$_l$: below this limit radius r$_l$, the ZPE is large enough to overcome the potential energy and make the system unbound.
 The corresponding limit condition T$_0$=V$_0$ leads to

-Fig. \ref{fig:zpepot} gives a view of the interplay of V$_0$, r$_0$, r$_l$ and the ZPE considering a schematic interconstituent interaction, in the three following cases: r$_0<$r$_l$, r$_0=$r$_l$ and r$_0>$r$_l$, for which the system is unbound, at the boundary limit and bound, respectively.
+Fig. \ref{fig:zpepot} gives a view of the interplay of V$_0$, r$_0$, r$_l$ and the ZPE considering the spherically symmetric finite well approximation of the inter-constituent interaction, in the three following cases: r$_0<$r$_l$, r$_0=$r$_l$ and r$_0>$r$_l$, for which the system is unbound, at the boundary limit and bound, respectively.

 The quantality (\ref{la}) can then be written as: